OECD COP29 Virtual Pavilion

 15:00 - 16:30

-Planning for the next phase of emissions reduction via carbon pricing: setbacks and developments
+Planning for the next phase of emissions reduction efforts: Setbacks and developments in carbon pricing

-The recent energy crisis, exacerbated by Russia’s war of aggression against Ukraine, has set back the pricing of carbon emissions with energy price relief efforts to protect vulnerable households, but modest increases in explicit carbon rates (carbon taxes and emissions trading schemes) demonstrates that, even with these concerns, the world has not abandoned its climate goals.
-Though the share of emissions covered by a positive carbon price has not budged since 2021, new systems – particularly emissions trading schemes – have been or will be introduced in the coming years.
-Behind the scenes, governments are preparing for the next phase of emissions reduction efforts through investments in clean energy, most notably, the Inflation Reduction Act of the United States, and are planning for the consequences that international trade may have once free allocations of emissions are phased out and prices on carbon higher.
-Other impacts are being consider such as the potential revenue from increased effective carbon rates, how these revenues may be used, as well as the negative consequences such as eroding tax bases as the world electrifies.
+The recent energy crisis, exacerbated by Russia’s war of aggression against Ukraine, has set back the pricing of carbon emissions as government provided energy price relief efforts, but modest increases in explicit carbon rates (carbon taxes and emissions trading systems) demonstrates that, even with these concerns, countries have continued to pursue their efforts to price emissions.
+Though the share of emissions covered by a positive carbon price has not changed since 2021, governments are planning for expansions of current emission pricing measures or the introduction of new ones – particularly emissions trading systems.
+At the same time, governments are preparing for the next phase of emissions reduction efforts through support for investments in clean energy and are planning for the consequences of climate policy asymmetries on international trade.
 During this session, the discussion will be informed by the results of a new OECD report Pricing Greenhouse Gas Emissions 2024: Gearing Up to Bring Emissions Down, which tracks the trends and developments in carbon rates and energy taxation across the globe – the highlights will be presented at the start of the session.

 Day